a-n-rose/a-n-rose.github.io/_posts/2018-12-3-prepping-speech-CNN-and-LSTM.md

 ## CNN

 I fed the CNN with sections of such spectrograms, with 19 frames in each (context window frame of 9: the 9 frames previous and following a central frame).
-Each of these frames contain 120 features.
+Each of these frames contain 120 features (the log mel-filterbank energies and the 1st and 2nd derivatives).
 Finally, CNNs require a dimension indicating color scheme, which is just grayscale in this case.

 Data shape:
 (19,120,1)